pseudomuto/gooey/README.md

 - Sequential task execution using mixed TaskComponent instances (Spinner and Progress)
 - **Mixed Component Usage**: Combine indefinite tasks (Spinners) with definite tasks (Progress bars) in the same workflow
 - **Definite vs Indefinite Tasks**: Use Progress bars for tasks with known steps/completion and Spinners for unpredictable operations
+- **Dynamic Subtask Creation**: Tasks can discover and add subtasks during execution, enabling hierarchical workflows where parent tasks dynamically add child tasks based on runtime conditions
+- **Hierarchical Visual Indentation**: Subtasks display with automatic 2-space indentation per depth level for clear task hierarchy visualization
 - Custom component configurations for each task (colors, renderers, intervals, widths)
 - Error handling with automatic failure detection, visual feedback (red ✗), and early termination
 - Frame integration for organized display with nested frames
 - **Success and Failure States**: Visual indicators show green checkmarks (✓) for success and red crossmarks (✗) for failures
 - Polymorphic API with `Run()` and `RunInFrame()` methods that work with any TaskComponent
-- Thread-safe task addition and execution
+- Thread-safe task addition and execution with concurrent subtask creation

 ## Architecture